Attention Deficit Disorder:

 Violations of these academic standards will result in the assignment of a failing grade and subsequent loss of credit for the course.

 This course is designed to be an informational course with application to work or work-related settings.
-The intervention strategies were designed to be used in the remediation of attention deficit students ranging in age from approximately five years to early adolescence.
-Some alterations may be needed if working with younger children.
+The intervention strategies are designed to be used in the remediation of students with attention deficit ranging in age from approximately 5 years to early adolescence.
+Some alterations may be needed if you are working with younger children.

-· To define the characteristics of attention deficit for better understanding of the disorder
+· To define the characteristics of attention-deficit/hyperactivity disorder for better understanding of the disorder

 · To provide a history of the disorder to increase knowledge and understanding